wwalc/ckeditor5-two-columns/README.md

 # ckeditor5-two-columns

-Drupal module that provides one CKEditor5 plugin for adding structured markup This is an example project for demonstrating how to extend the [Drupal CKEditor5 module](https://drupal.org/project/ckeditor5).
+This is just an example project for demonstrating how to extend CKEditor 5 in Drupal.
+It provides CKEditor 5 plugin for adding structured markup.

 ## Installation

 * Clone the repo into your modules directory: